contemplata/contemplata/README.md

 You will need to prepare a dedicated enviroment to run Contemplata, i.e., a directory where the database of the annotated files and all the high-level configuration files are stored.
-Under linux, you can run the following commands (replacing `ODIL` with the directory of your choice):
+Under linux, you can run the following commands (replacing `ODIL` with a directory of your choice):

     mkdir ODIL
     cd ODIL
-    odil createdb -d DB # creates an empty database in the DB subdirectory
+    odil createdb -d DB

+The last command above creates an empty database in the `DB` subdirectory.
 Then you can copy the initial configuration files from the `config` directory of the repository to `ODIL`.

-    cp <config>/* ./
+    cp -r <config>/* ./

-The above command copies the initial password file (`pass.json`), where the password of the website administrator is set (initially to `admin` -- TODO: check).
-It also copies the high-level configuration file `devel.cfg`, in which the following variables need to be set:
+The above command copies the initial password file (`pass.json`), where the passwords of the website administrator and the guest user are set (initially to `admin` and `guest`, respectively -- TODO: check).
+It also copies the high-level configuration file `devel.cfg`, in which the following variables are set:

 * `DB` -- path to the database directory
 * `href-base` -- the base URL of the website